 MAJOR MACRO ECONOMIC INDICATORS

-- Strategic geographical location, between India and China; proximity to vibrant economies (India, China, Thailand)
+- Proximity to dynamic economies (India, China, Thailand)

-- Potential of the primary sector (agriculture, arable land)
+- High potential of the primary sector (agriculture)

 - Underdeveloped financial sector